Update now! WordPress hackers target Easy WP SMTP plugin

 This does not test the user capability, which means any logged-in consumer, including a subscriber, may want to trigger it.

-It’s now not clear from the plugin changelog how lengthy 1.Three.9 has been in use, but a 2d firewall enterprise, Ninja Technologies, said it first picked up attacks exploiting the weakness “in view that at least March 15.”
+It’s now unclear from the plugin changelog how lengthy 1.
+Three.9 has been used, but a 2D firewall enterprise, Ninja Technologies, said it first used attacks exploiting the weakness “in view that at least March 15.”

 https://aws.wideinfo.org/sciburg.com/wp-content/uploads/2019/03/07193128/WordPress-1.png

-How widely exploited is that this flaw?
+How widely exploited is this flaw?

 What to do